Each Section meets one afternoon or evening per week during Queensland State School terms. The Sections do not meet during school holidays.

 Please note that 99% of future payments will be to our Group account, with our account details provided on each invoice.

-Group Fees - Current as at 01 July 2023 (Paid regardless of whether the youth member or young adult attends every meeting night or not):
+★ Group Fees - Current as at 01 July 2023 (Paid regardless of whether the youth member or young adult attends every Section meeting or not):

 $80.00 per Term

 Members will be issued an invoice for this fee each Term.
-Our account details are provided on this invoice.
+Our account details are provided on each invoice.

-Our preferred method of payment is via electronic funds transfer.
+Our preferred method of payment is via direct deposit or credit card (Stripe).

 Any parent and/or guardian experiencing financial hardship is to contact our Leader in Charge: gl.tamborinemtn@scoutsqld.au